 Chansolor Guest Ranch, Bodega Bay – Again, not technically a Wine Country tourist attraction, but if horseback riding or fishing are of interest, you would be hard-pressed to find a better place to enjoy them than this 373-acre historic working ranch that is surrounded by some of the finest beaches in California and over 10,000 acres of parks and protected land. (chanslorranch.com)

-Photo of Snoopy at Charles M. Schultz Museum by bryce_edwards via flickr (Creative Commons) and Photo of Old Potter Schoolhouse from Hitchcock’s ‘The Birds’ in Bodega by mrjoro via flickr (Creative Commons).
+Photo of Safari West Zebras by Donna Sutton via flickr (Creative Commons); Photo of Luther Burbank Home and Gardens by J Brew via flickr (Creative Commons); and Photo of Potter Schoolhouse from Hitchcock’s “The Birds” in Bodega by traveljunction via flickr (Creative Commons).